12 Traditions Checklist: AA 12 Traditions

 The list was on an old crinpled up and yellowing, slighly ripped piece of paper that I could barely read.
 I told my Sponsor, "That doesn't look like you're handwriting."

 He said, "That's not my handwriting.
 It's Jack Prose (RIP) writing, I think.
-He got it from Bill Wilson, when Bill was out here on a trip to see Jimmy B., the guy who's responsible for having the word "God" changed to "God, as you understand Him" in the Big Book.
-Jimmy has been living in San Dieo, and Jimmy, Jack and Bill got together.
+He got it from Bill Wilson, when Bill was out here on a trip to see Jimmy B., down in San Diego (the guy who's responsible for having the word "God" changed to "God, as you understand Him" in the Big Book).
+Jimmy was then living in San Diego, and Jimmy, Jack and Bill got together.
 I'm not sure who's writing it is -- but if it's Jack's -- be careful that you don't get one word misspelled or a letter left out!
 Jack is one of the first guys to get sober here in Los Angeles -- He will be doing most of the workshop and he'll resind your sobriety if you f**k it up!"
 (Don't you just love the old AA Humor?
 Heck, I got drunk again before the workshop and wasn't sure if I'd ever make it back to AA!

 The following year, Jack and my Sponsor were holding the 12 Traditions workshop again -- and Jack said to me, " Yeah.
 You're the one that made the copies, screwed them up and got drunk aren't you?"
 I said, "Yes, sir.
 That was me.
 Looks like I need to be calling you regularly every week and calling my sponsor.
 It's gonna take an army to keep me sober, Jack!" :-)